 Shoulder surgery is a complex procedure that’s affected by a variety of variables that pose certain risks.
 Although failed surgeries can be frustrating and debilitating, it’s important to seek evaluation by a skilled shoulder specialist before considering further treatment.
-At the Arizona Center for Hand Surgery, first-rate orthopedic surgeon Dr. Vivek Agrawal believes that treating failed shoulder surgery begins with an accurate diagnosis.
-Practicing in Phoenix, the Northwest Valley, and Mesa, Arizona, Dr. Agrawal recommends an individualized treatment plan to correct failed shoulder surgery.
+At the Arizona Center for Hand Surgery, first-rate orthopedic surgeon Dr. Paul Hovis believes that treating failed shoulder surgery begins with an accurate diagnosis.
+Practicing in Phoenix, the Northwest Valley, and Mesa, Arizona, Dr. Hovis recommends an individualized treatment plan to correct failed shoulder surgery.
 Contact the Arizona Center for Hand Surgery to schedule an in-person or remote consultation with the go-to shoulder specialist for patients around the world today.

 Because fracture repairs, rotator cuff repairs, and shoulder joint and reverse total shoulder joint replacements are relatively common, a significant number of patients have experienced shoulder surgery failures.
 Shoulder surgery can fail as a result of stiffness, weakness, instability, pain, or failure to heal, as well as from complications like infection or nerve injury.

 Just as surgeon skill and experience can have a significant impact on the outcome of any type of shoulder surgery, patient-related factors can affect outcome, too.
 Age, smoking history, and the quality of the tissue being repaired can all play a part in an operation’s success or failure.
 Likewise, patients who don’t follow post-surgery protocol intended to allow healing of the repaired tissue can also experience a failed outcome.